Ron Estes: Abortion

 Estes calls himself "proudly pro-life" and supports defunding Planned Parenthood.
 In the only election debate he attended, where he joined Democrat James Thompson and the campaign manager for Libertarian candidate Chris Rockhold, he repeated the claim that Planned Parenthood had been profiting by selling parts of aborted fetuses.

 Economic issues

 Estes supports a balanced-budget amendment to the Constitution and reducing corporate and some personal income tax rates.

 Health care

 During the 2017 special election campaign, Estes said that he believes that the American Health Care Act of 2017 did not go far enough to uproot and eliminate the Affordable Care Act, seeking complete repeal.

 Texas v.
 Pennsylvania

 In December 2020, Estes was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
+Pennsylvania, a lawsuit filed at the U.S. Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
 The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.

+Israel

+Estes voted to provide Israel with support following 2023 Hamas attack on Israel.